-PM lands in Singapore for first overseas trip since Covid hit
+PM's message on first trip abroad since Covid hit: We're open

 A humid evening greeted Prime Minister Jacinda Ardern as she touched down in Singapore to start her first overseas trip in more than two years.

-Ardern and a 12-strong trade and business delegation are spending this week in Singapore and Japan, where a number of agreements to boost food exports and develop sustainable energy are expected to be announced.
+Ardern and a 12-strong trade and business delegation are spending this week in Singapore and Japan, where several agreements to boost food exports and develop sustainable energy are expected to be announced.

 The main message is that New Zealand, having been isolated for much of the pandemic, is open for business and tourists.